Studsministern/1DT305-Applied-IoT-Project/README.md

 > "As the probe passes current through the soil, it carries ions that will damage the surface layer over time.
 As such the sensor should not be operated permanently.
 Instead it should only be powered up when a measurement is taken and then instantly shut down again."

-When using this sensor, the microcontroller should therefore only supply power to it for a few seconds before taking a measurement to not damage it much over time.
+When using this sensor, it should therefore only recieve power a few seconds before taking a measurement.
+At all other times, it should be turned off to not damage it much over time.

 &nbsp;